 If I was to list the pros and cons of every different computer and encoder that are on the market, we'd be here all day.
 Instead, I've just summarised Computers and Encoders as a category.

-WARNING: OBJECTS DROPPED OUTSIDE OF APARTMENTS, GARAGES ETC ARE AT RISK OF DISAPPEARING.. damn gangers.
+WARNING: OBJECTS DROPPED OUTSIDE OF APARTMENTS, GARAGES, BACK OF A CAR, ETC ARE AT RISK OF DISAPPEARING.. damn gangers.
 2)

 |Decking Parts||You need these for deckbuilding only.
 Buy at electronics stores.
 Legal.||Varies|

 |Computers||You need a computer (laptop, desktop, datacenter, etc) to install your programming designs onto.
 The higher the rating, the faster you can program.
 Also, large storage sizes recommended.
 While you can successfully write a program on a computer that has storage absolutely stuffed full, you will find it EASIER and therefore FASTER if your computer's available storage is more than TWICE whatever you are programming.
 And the larger the program you are coding, the more storage you need.
 Legal.||Varies, from 10,000 nuyen to 350,000 that I've seen.|

 |Programming Suite||I am noting this here as something which is really mandatory if you are going to do any programming at all.
 You want as high a rating Programming Suite as will fit on your computer, while leaving enough room for you to create a program.. and then some extra.||Not for sale / this is not something you can get in stores.|

 |Encoders||You need this to COOK your programs onto optical chips once you have finished programming them.
 Higher ratings cook your chips faster.
 Legal.||10,000-20,000 nuyen.|